sula92/Product-Management-System/README.md

 - [x] In order to run the project you must have an ide like intellij, eclipse or netbeans in your pc.
 You can download eclipse & netbeans for free and you can buy the intellij enterprise edition from their official site.
 - [x] Now Implort the project to the ide.
+- [x] Replace the default Database User Name and password given in the application.properties by yours Database user name and password.
 - [x] Run the Project as a SpringBoot Application.
 - [x] Use the installed rest client in order to send the REST Requests and to do the crud operations.